-The MCP3914 analog inputs can be connected directly to current and voltage transducers (such as shunts, current transformers, or Rogowski coils).
-Each input pin is protected by specialized Electrostatic Discharge (ESD) structures that allow bipolar $\pm 2V$ continuous voltage, with respect to AGND, to be present at their inputs without the risk of permanent damage.
+The MCP3912 analog inputs can be connected directly to current and voltage transducers (such as shunts, current transformers, or Rogowski coils).
+Each input pin is protected by specialized ESD structures that allow bipolar $\pm 2V$ continuous voltage, with respect to A{GND}, to be present at their inputs without the risk of permanent damage.

 All channels have fully differential voltage inputs for better noise performance.
-The absolute voltage at each pin relative to $A{GND}$ should be maintained in the ±1V range during operation in order to ensure the specified ADC accuracy.
-The Common mode signals should be adapted to respect both the previous conditions and the differential input voltage range.
-For best performance, the Common mode signals should be maintained to $A{GND}$ .
+The absolute voltage at each pin relative to A{GND} should be maintained in the ±1V range during operation in order to ensure the specified ADC accuracy.
+The common-mode signals should be adapted to respect both the previous conditions and the differential input voltage range.
+For best performance, the common-mode signals should be maintained to A{GND} .

 Note: If the analog inputs are held to a potential of -0.6 to -1V for extended periods of time, MCLK must be present inside the device in order to avoid large leakage currents at the analog inputs.
-This is true even during Hard Reset mode, or the Soft Reset of all ADCs.
+This is true even during Hard Reset mode or the Soft Reset of all ADCs.
 However, during the Shutdown mode of all the ADCs or POR state, the clock is not distributed inside the circuit.
-During these states, it is recommended to keep the analog input voltages above -0.6V referred to AGND, to avoid high analog inputs leakage currents.
+During these states, it is recommended to keep the analog input voltages above -0.6V referred to A{GND} to avoid high analog input leakage currents.